frialey63/camillaeq/README.md

 author does not have the necessary Javascript knowledge.
 Until then this project is hopefully of interest and/or use for other Camilla DSP users.

+_Version 1.0.x of CamillaEQ has been tested against CamillaDSP version 3.0.1 running on Windows 11._

 ### Release Build

 Prerequisites: JDK 17, Maven 3.9.2